Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/03 Chapter-1 Into The Mists.md

 > You met with the heads of the Order of the Gauntlet chapter house in Waterdeep.
 They've stationed members of the order at various inns and homesteads east of Daggerford, so that locals need not fear the night.
 Now they're counting on you to find the werewolves' lair in the Misty Forest.
 Only then can the order mount an organized assault.
 As you prepare to depart, a [[5.
 Mechanics/Bestiary/Undead/Knight Of The Order (COS).md\|knight of the order]] named Lanniver Strayl offers you his blessing.
 ^091

 Lanniver Strayl (LG male human [[5.
-Mechanics/Bestiary/Humanoid/Knight.md\|knight]]), a devout follower of Tyr recently arrived in Daggerford, gives a potion of heroism to each member of the order in the party.
+Mechanics/Bestiary/Humanoid/Knight.md\|knight]]), a devout follower of Tyr recently arrived in Daggerford, gives a [[5.
+Mechanics/Items/Potion Of Heroism.md\|potion of heroism]] to each member of the order in the party.

 ##### About the Order of the Gauntlet